SELinux¶

-This interface allows you to perform basic read and conventional write operations on the system's SELinux rules, enabling you to set or bypass some system restrictions.
+This interface allows you to perform basic read and write operations on the system's SELinux rules, enabling you to set or bypass some system restrictions.
 The related interfaces may affect system functionality, so please use them with caution.
-You need to have your own understanding of SELinux.
+You need to have a basic understanding of SELinux.

-Before you begin, you need to get an SELinux instance.
+Before starting, you need to obtain an SELinux instance.

-Use the following interface call to check if SELinux rules are enabled.
+Use the following interface call to check whether SELinux rules have been enabled.

 True

-Use the following interface call to check if the current state is enforcing.
+Use the following interface call to get whether it is currently in enforcing state.

 selinux.get_enforce()